wukongwong/wukongwong.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined Xiaomi Robotics Department as a Senior Algorithm Engineer, leading the Dexterous Manipulation Team! 🎉
+Joined Xiaomi Robotics Department as a Senior Algorithm Engineer, building from 0-1 and leading the Dexterous Manipulation Team! 🎉